voyagermesh/voyager/docs/user-guide/ingress/external-svc.md

     servicePort: "80"
 ```

-## Redirect Traffic
+## HTTP Redirect
-if dns resolver is not set in an external name service, voyager can redirect traffic via two ways.
+If `ingress.appscode.com/use-dns-resolver` annotation is not set or missing on a `ExternalName` type service, Voyager resolves L7 ingress in the following ways.

 ```
 apiVersion: v1